free-unife/algorithms-and-data-structures/README.md

 An executable file called `<directory>.o` will be created in the `src/<directory>` directory.

-If you have the program `indent` installed in your system, the files called by every `build.sh` will automatically be indented (and changed) with the options specified by the `indentOptions` variable in `src/mainBuild.sh` if, and only if you add `-i` option after issuing `build.sh`, like this:
+If you have the program `indent` installed in your system, the files called by every `build.sh` will automatically be indented (and changed) with the options specified by the `indentOptions` variable in `src/mainBuild.sh`.
+Common programming mistakes and code errors are checked by the program `splint`.
+To use `indent` and `splint` you must add `-i` option after issuing `build.sh`, like this:
 ```
 $ ./build.sh -i
 ```